Fire Marshal's Office

 This is accomplished through existing occupancy inspections, new construction services, public education, code enforcement, and fire investigation.

-Outdoor Recreational Burning is CLOSED
+Outdoor Recreational Burning is OPEN

 Prohibited: Residential burning and land-clearing burning of vegetation, yard debris or branched is prohibited within Battle Ground city limits.

 The Fire Marshal’s Office has jurisdiction to inspect, for fire and life safety violations, all commercial buildings and multi-family dwellings within the City of Battle Ground.